pedrorrivero/pyproject-qiskit/README.md

 ## Installation

-The latest version of this software package can be easily installed, alongside all required dependencies, via `pip`:
+The latest version of this software can be easily installed, alongside all required dependencies, via `pip`:
 ```
 pip install pyproject-qiskit@git+https://github.com/pedrorrivero/pyproject-qiskit
 ```